 Locate the Heaters away from Traffic

-Space heaters can become tripping hazards if you place them in the middle of the walkway.
+Space heaters can become tripping hazards if you place them in the middle of a walkway.
 Instead, locate your space heaters out of the way where they can warm the room without causing an accident.

 Power Electric Space Heaters Properly